 When I was in design school, in a history of art class, we analyzed the structure of some baroque masterpieces.
 I was amazed to find out that there was a rational base behind everything that helped the artist compose the elements on the canvas, keeping proportions, ratios, rhythm, and directions.
 A silent geometry is always working in the background.

 In one way or another, compositional structures have always been present in the art and design world.
-One of their well-known forms used in modern media are grids, the foundation of layout design.
+One of their well-known forms used in modern media is grids, the foundation of layout design.

 Still, grids have served the purpose of conceiving the design.
 We started using them in digital layouts like websites, applications, and software for different platforms and devices.
 They were limited to the designer software.
 They needed to be translated to the engineers with spaces, paddings, and margin specifications.

 That translation always created this gap between design and implementation.
-The coded output of a designed layout was never pixel perfect or was hard to recreate with veracity.
-In some way, the problem lies in how layouts are built on design and code and how their foundations differ.
+The coded output of a designed layout was never pixel-perfect or was hard to recreate with veracity.
+In some ways, the problem lies in how layouts are built on design and code and how their foundations differ.

 It is important to note that digital layouts have become more complex.
 They aren’t static anymore.
 Like in print media, today they need to adapt to different viewport sizes.
 We don’t know if the content will be viewed on a mobile device or a smart TV.
 We simply don’t have that control anymore.

-Another factor is that more people are involved in creating digital media, UX designers, art directors, UI designers, back-end and front-end developers, ios and android engineers, the list goes on.
+Another factor is that more people are involved in creating digital media, UX designers, art directors, UI designers, back-end and front-end developers, iOS and Android engineers, and the list goes on.